What Determines Mobile Home Values in Today’s Market

 Finding and Adjusting Comparable Sales

-Nothing beats real-world evidence of what similar homes have actually sold for in your market.
+Nothing beats real-world evidence of what similar homes have sold for in your market.
 To find truly comparable homes, look for properties with similar age (within 5-10 years), similar size and configuration, similar location quality, similar amenities, and recent sales (preferably within the last 6 months).

 When making adjustments for differences, you’ll typically adjust about $20-30 per square foot for size differences, 3-5% per year for age differences, up to 50% for condition variations, and the actual cost of upgrades (discounted for age) for feature differences.